-1234a, Design Reconnaissance 3 credits.
-In the past decade, architectural design has become increasingly reliant on the limited form-making tools offered in standardized architectural software packages.
-In order to overcome such limitations, this seminar seeks to propose a new model of design research - that of the reconnaissance mission, not into physical territories but rather into other disciplines of design.
-The sole purpose of such research is to discover innovative methods for creating, manipulating, and fabricating new genres of form for potential use in architecture.
-Students undertake individually focused research on the digital tools and related expertise used in industries such as automobile styling, 3-D graphic design, sailboat design, mechanical engineering, and product design.
-Students research design methods and tools specific to these disciplines and convert this newfound expertise into a series of self-determined, small-scale, architectural design exercises.
-Experts in these tools and designers from these disciplines participate in the seminar throughout the term.
+1233a, Composition 3 credits.
+This seminar, consisting of weekly exercises, addresses issues of architectural composition and form.
+Leaving aside demands of program and site in order to concentrate on formal relationships at multiple scales, these exercises are intended to establish proficiency with "the language of architecture" as well encourage confidence in personal, formal proclivities.
+Students are responsible for their weekly designs as well as for critiquing the projects of their fellow students; the goal is not only formal and compositional dexterity but also eyes that can see the organizational paradigms at work in any piece of architecture.
 Limited enrollment.
-Mark Foster Gage
+Peter de Bretteville this seminar proposes a new model of design research - that of the military reconnaissance mission - not into physical territories but rather into other industries.
+The sole purpose of such research is to discover innovative methods for creating, manipulating, and fabricating new genres of form and function for potential use in architecture.
+The course researches the tools and related expertise found in industries such as fashion, automotive and industrial design, robotics, jewelry design, and, increasingly, biology and the manipulation of cellular structures.
+Students research design methods, tools, and materials specific to these disciplines and convert this newfound expertise into a series of self-determined research projects.
+Experts from these disciplines participate in the seminar throughout the term.
+A series of field trips is required to visit key figures and facilities from the aforementioned industries.
+Limited enrollment.
+Not offered in 2015-2016.
+Mark Foster Gage]